12 Key Customer Engagement Metrics to Measure Customer Satisfaction

 Low open rates usually mean that your email’s subject line isn’t engaging enough, while a low click-through rate means the actual content in the email isn’t engaging enough for its recipients.

-Customer satisfaction (CSAT) score
+Customer satisfaction score (CSAT)

-Customer satisfaction (CSAT) is a vital metric that gauges how satisfied customers are with a business’s products, services, or interactions.
+Customer satisfaction score (CSAT) is a vital metric that gauges how satisfied customers are with a business’s products, services, or interactions.
 This metric will tell you how likely customers are to leave positive reviews and advocate for the business to other potential customers.
 With these numbers, businesses can track the impact of various customer support initiatives and other strategic choices.

 Retention rate